The Jomvu-Mombasa superhighway will be constructed along the Northern Corridor between Mombasa and Mariakani weighbridge.

 Jomvu-Mombasa superhighway to be complete in 2019

 The Kenya Highway authority (KenHa) has indicated that construction of the Jomvu-Mombasa superhighway, which starts in 2017, will be complete by August 2019.
-This will turn the single-two roadway into a dual carriageway with six lanes to ease transportation of cargo in the next 900 days.
+This will turn the single-two roadway into a dual carriageway with six lanes to ease transportation of cargo and cranes Perth in the next 900 days.